Aldaviva/Kasa/Readme.md

 ```

 #### CountSockets
 Some outlets have multiple sockets, like the EP40.
-This method returns the number of sockets on the device.
-For `IMultiSocketKasaOutlet` instances, this will return a value greater than or equal to 2.
-For `IKasaOutlet` instances, this will always return 1.
-This is related to the number of physical AC sockets, not USB-A ports or TCP socket connections.
+This method returns the number of physical AC sockets actually on the device, regardless of whether the class is `KasaOutlet` or `MultiSocketKasaOutlet`, so you can use this to dynamically decide which class to construct.
+This count excludes USB ports.

 ```cs
 int socketCount = await kasa.System.CountSockets();